 Curtains are tough to pick sometimes because they’re semi-permanent (not many people change their curtains monthly) and they can be costly.
 Unless of course, you have the elusive money tree, and again, please tell me your address if so.
 However, you don’t have to spend a fortune to pull your room together with curtains – Follow along to see what I came up with for 11 budget-friendly modern farmhouse curtains.

-Because of the direction our house faces, I prefer neutral, light, and airy curtains.
+I prefer neutral, light, and airy curtains.
 And I’m ok with being pretty plain jane on this front.
 I don’t want to cover my windows.
 We get tons of sun in the morning, but then until about 4 pm, the sun is around the side of the house.
 I need all the natural light I can get and I’m not about to block it with curtains.
 If I had sunlight blazing in all day, I might change my tune.

 When I first started looking for curtains, I was pretty bummed to discover I couldn’t afford much.
 So I did some searching.
 My heart was set on some beautiful linen panels I found, but then when I added it up, I needed about $600 worth of panels.
 Ummm, not happening.
 I’d love to, but no. I ended up with some pretty darn good alternatives from various places.